-Six diverse and unique national park sites can be found in Minnesota, preserving and highlighting some of our most distinctive natural, historical and cultural resources.
+Six diverse and unique national park sites in Minnesota preserve and highlight some of our most distinctive natural, historical and cultural resources.

 Voyageurs National Park